Ergin Ataman: Personal life

-Ataman studied at Italian High School in Istanbul.
+Ataman graduated from Italian High School in Istanbul.
 Then he was accepted by Istanbul University, where he studied at Business Administration Department.
 He is married to Berna Ataman and has a son named Sarp.
+In addition to his native Turkish, Ataman also speaks Italian and English.

+Ataman is a fan and member of Galatasaray and enjoys a high status among their fans.
+The fans of Galatasaray call him “İmparator” because of his leadership style and aura, which means “Emperor” in Turkish.

+From 2020 to 2021, Ataman was a shareholder of Basket Torino, a team competing in the Italian Serie A2 Basket.